Alejandro Puccio: Biography

-Alejandro was son of Arquimedes Puccio, an accountant, lawyer and a member from the Argentinian Secretariat of Intelligence (SIDE) during the dictatorship época del National Reorganization Process and son of Epifanía Ángeles Calvo, an accounting and Mathematics professor.
-Alejandro had two brothers: Daniel (Maguila) and Guillermo and two sisters: Silvia, and Adriana.
+Alejandro was the son of Arquimedes Puccio, an accountant and lawyer who was a member of the Argentine Secretariat of Intelligence (SIDE) during the dictatorship era of the National Reorganization Process, and of Epifanía Ángeles Calvo, an accounting and mathematics professor.
+Alejandro had two brothers: Daniel (Maguila) and Guillermo; and two sisters: Silvia and Adriana.

 Career as a rugby player

 He used to play as a 3/4 wing in the Club Atlético de San Isidro and also participated on the Los Pumas.
-He debuted on the first league in Club Atlético de San Isidro in 1977 at age 19 and where played until his arrest in August 1985.
+He debuted in the first league in Club Atlético de San Isidro in 1977 at age 19 and where played until his arrest in August 1985.

-He was chosen in 1979 to play the Southamerican tournament of Rugby.
+He was chosen in 1979 to play the South American Tournament of Rugby.
 He played a total of five matches and scored three tries.

 He was champion of the 1979 and also won Torneo de la URBA in 1981, 1982 and 1985.